After you’ve scheduled your first appointment, you may be wondering “what next?”

 Paperwork & Imaging:

 If you are seeking treatment for something that you’ve had any labs or imaging done on, please feel free to email them to us at email@example.com the day of your appointment – or you can bring copies of the reports in with you.
 While Traditional Chinese Medicine is based on practices 1000’s of years old, many practitioners will incorporate present-day testing into their evaluations.

-Make sure to bring your ID, and any relevant Health Insurance Information.
+Make sure to bring your ID, and any other relevant information.